 Another great feature is the ability to record a mix on any of the connected cards or drivers.
-This isn’t a feature you’ll find on competing standalone controllers, which usually only allow one USB slot to function as the record out slot.
+This isn’t a feature you’ll find on competing all in one controllers, which usually only allows one USB slot to function as the record out slot.

 Effects and Beats

-The controller’s dual pole effects on each of the channels offer the type of workflow control you’d expect, however, the placement of the selector, which is directly in the middle of the mixing section is a little odd and takes away from the flow of the setup and tends to make it feel a little crowded.
+The Denon Prime 4 dual pole effects on each of the channels offer the type of workflow control you’d expect, however, the placement of the selector, which is directly in the middle of the mixing section is a little odd and takes away from the flow of the setup and tends to make it feel a little crowded.

 The effects offered include nose, wash, echo, and filter, all of which are very useful.
 It’s worth mentioning that there aren’t any parameter controls for the effects. this means that the effect’s resonance cannot be controlled on the fly, which is a drawback for some DJs.